 Legal reform is afoot in the collection and use of data and communications by the police and security agencies (that is, MI5, MI6 and GCHQ) for intelligence-gathering and law-enforcement purposes.
 The controversial Investigatory Powers Bill, nicknamed the ‘Snooper’s Charter’, is subject to final parliamentary scrutiny by the House of Lords this autumn.
 The Bill will replace the existing law on interception, the Regulation of Investigatory Powers Act 2000.
-Commercial and technology lawyer Lyndsay Gough takes a look at the implications of the proposed new law.

 The existing law on interception, the Regulation of Investigatory Powers Act 2000 (‘RIPA’), is acknowledged as being no longer fit for purpose, sometimes referred to as ‘analogue legislation in a digital age’.
 Yet the draft Investigatory Powers Bill is controversial, generating fervent debate about the need to balance the right to individual privacy with the requirement of the police and security intelligence agencies to obtain targeted access to information for investigations, often in the context of terrorism and organised online crime.